 The Ongoing Option: Brand Tracking

-What It Is: In contrast to one-and-done brand assessments, brand tracking provides an intensive, long-term look at the organization’s overall brand performance.
-This tracking is helpful for organizations looking to innovate and improve their brand strategies, and can offer concrete insights into:
+In contrast to one-and-done brand assessments, brand tracking provides an intensive, long-term look at the organization’s overall brand performance.
+A brand tracking study is helpful for organizations looking to innovate and improve their brand strategies and can offer concrete insights into brand metrics like:

 - Awareness: Who has heard of the brand